ArronJablonowski/OpenClawNotes/README.md

 ## 1. 📡 Network Segmentation & Isolation (The Blast Radius Control 💣)
 Before proceeding it is important to isolate the OpenClaw system from the rest of the LAN (local area network). *see The Security Risks above*

-### Put the OpenClaw system on its own dedicated and isolated VLAN. *VLANs are outside the scope of this guide - google 'what is a VLAN'*
+### Put the OpenClaw system on its own dedicated and isolated VLAN. *VLANs are outside the scope of this guide - google 'what is a VLAN' - or ask a cloud AI provider*

 ## 2. 🧑‍💻 Admin User Configuration
 - **Make an Admin User:** This account will be used to run admin tasks only, and NOT LLMs.